iampi31415/iampi31415.github.io/book/src/ch_2/blinky.md

 We will now create the iconic _blinky_.

 Let's access the project with `cd exercises/blinky`.
-We will need to edit the file `main.rs`.
+We will need to edit the file `src/main.rs`.

 On esp32-c6 board there is no regular LED connected, instead there is an addressable LED which works differently and is beyond the scope of this book.